nmshd/documentation/_docs_integrate/terminate-relationships.md

 You can terminate an active [Relationship]({% link _docs_integrate/data-model-overview.md %}#relationship) to another Identity.
 Then it's not possible for either side to send messages, but no data is deleted.
 Either side can request the reactivation of the Relationship, accepting the reactivation returns the Relationship to an active state.

-You can decompose a terminated Relationship to delete the Relationship and all communication history from the App/Connector.
+You can decompose a terminated Relationship to delete the Relationship and all data transmitted in the Relationship's duration from the App/Connector.

 <!-- TODO: Add "for app users:" -->

 ## Terminate an active Relationship

 Terminate an active Relationship with the use case [Terminate Relationship]({% link _docs_use-cases/use-case-transport-terminate-relationship.md %}) with the relationshipId as input.
+The status of the Relationship is changed to `Terminated`.
 The peer is notified (for Connector users: this happens with a RelationshipChangedEvent) but cannot prevent the termination.
 Then no Messages can be sent from either side, this includes Requests, Notifications and sharing Attributes.
-The status of the Relationship is changed to `Terminated`.

 ## Reactivate a terminated Relationship